 How do bond ratings work?

-Resist that temptation.
-You need to understand why a bond is offering a higher yield.
-An unusually high yield relative to similar bonds is often an indication that the market is anticipating a downgrade or perceives that bond to have more risk than the others and therefore has traded the bond’s price down (thereby increasing its yield).
-That can happen in advance of an official downgrade and may be too risky for your ladder.
-One potential exception is that in the municipal bond market, buyers often pay a premium for the most familiar issuers, meaning that higher yields may be available from smaller issuers.
+An unusually high yield relative to similar bonds often indicates the market is anticipating a downgrade or perceives that bond to have more risk than others and has traded its price down and increased its yield.
+One potential exception is municipal bonds, where buyers often pay a premium for familiar bonds and bonds from smaller—but still creditworthy—issuers that may have higher yields.

 5. Keep callable bonds out of your ladder

-Part of the beauty of a bond ladder is the scheduled cash flow; you know when the bonds will mature and you know how much you will need to reinvest.
-But when a bond is called prior to maturity, its interest payments cease and the principal is returned as of the call date—altering both your cash flow schedule and the schedule of principal coming due.
-You may want to select bonds that can’t be called away early.
+Part of the appeal of a ladder is knowing when you get paid interest, when your bonds mature, and how much you need to reinvest.
+But when a bond is called prior to maturity, its interest payments cease and the principal is returned to you, possibly before you want that to happen.

 6. Think about time and frequency

-Another important feature of a bond ladder is the total length of time the ladder will cover and the number of rungs, or how often the bonds in the ladder are scheduled to mature, returning your principal.
-A ladder with more rungs will require a larger investment but will provide a greater range of maturities, and if you choose to reinvest, this means you will have more opportunities to gain exposure to future interest rate environments.
+Another feature of a ladder is the length of time it covers and how often the bonds mature and return principal.
+A ladder with more bonds will require a larger investment but will provide a greater range of maturities.
+If you choose to reinvest, you will have more opportunities to gain exposure to future interest-rate environments.